tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 Ever lost a friend?
 I do it all the time.
 You see, I've never been very good at maintaining relationships.

 I was six.
 Maybe seven?
 I used to have this teddy…my favourite teddy.
 Billy Bear I called him.
-Billy was the cat's pajamas because he'd speak to you when you'd hug him tight.
-Not in a "messed-up-cursed-doll with a demon trapped inside it" kinda way.
-No, instead it had one of those little voice boxes that made a noise when you pressed it.
+Billy was awesome because he'd speak to you when you hugged him tight.
+One of those little voice boxes that would chime when you squeezed it.

 "Hello friend!
 I love you!"
+It would chime.

 It was sweet.
 Until it wasn't.
 I don't know what it was, maybe one day something just snapped in my head.
 Call it puberty.
 Call it my parents' messy divorce.
 But essentially I just couldn't do affection anymore.
-Whenever someone said those three words, or I sensed they were getting too chummy with me, I'd push them away.
+Whenever someone said "I love you", or I sensed they were getting too chummy, I'd push them away.
 Shoot them before they had a chance to shoot me.
 Sort of a quirky self destructive defence mechanism ya know?

-Billy was the first of MANY relationships to fall victim to this flawed mindset.
+Billy was the first of MANY relationships to fall victim to my flawed mindset.
 Being a present from my parents when they were still together, Billy became a representation of the lie that is "a healthy relationship".

 I remember purposefully dropping that teddy on a walk home from school one afternoon.
 I left him there and didn't turn back.